 - Aftermath: Most women take a week away from work as they reduce pain and swelling with icing using an elastic undergarment.
 You also can lie on your backside with it elevated to reduce swelling.
 Your surgeon will probably give you prescription pain medication for a few days after the procedure.

 - Recovery: Usually, women can resume wearing tampons and having intercourse within six weeks.
 The trim labiaplasty method offers a shorter recovery.
 You can expect all swelling to recede within six months.
+See our guide on Labiaplasty recovery week by week to be prepared.

 Request a Houston Labiaplasty Consultation